Janet Anderson: Expenses

-In May 2009, during the disclosure of expenses of British members of parliament over MPs' expenses, The Daily Telegraph alleged that Anderson had submitted and was paid a claim form including mileage equalling 5 round trips to her constituency each week parliament sat along with rail and air fares despite living in London during the week.
+In May 2009, during the disclosure of expenses of British members of parliament over MPs' expenses, The Daily Telegraph alleged that Anderson had submitted and was paid a claim form including mileage equalling five round trips to her constituency each week parliament despite living in London during the week.
 Her expenses for car journeys were £16,612 for 60,118 miles travelled.
 This was £4,500 more than the next highest claimant, Laurence Robertson.

 The Telegraph described her as "one of the most prolific expense claimers in Parliament".

 Other allegations included expenses for the upkeep of the home of her partner, fellow MP Jim Dowd MP, in his Lewisham constituency under her second home allowance despite Dowd claiming the London salary supplement intended to cover the additional cost of living in London.
 Anderson was one of 98 MPs who voted in favour of legislation which would have kept MPs expense information undisclosed.

 Anderson claimed near the maximum Additional Costs Allowance between 2001 and 2008, ranking joint highest in 2002/03, 2004/05 and 2006/07 also 3rd in 2003/04.
-In January 2010, Anderson was allowed to repay £5,750 in expenses for over claimed petty cash.
+In January 2010, Anderson was allowed to repay £5,750 in expenses for over-claimed petty cash.

 Personal life and death

-Anderson married solicitor Vincent Humphreys in 1972; the couple had three children, daughters Kate and Dee and son, James.
+Anderson married solicitor Vincent Humphreys in 1972; the couple had three children, two daughters and a son.
 In 1998, she left, later divorcing Humphreys for her fellow Labour MP Jim Dowd, though she remained on good terms with her former husband.
 She married Dowd in 2016.
 She spoke fluent French.

 Anderson died on 6 February 2023, at the age of 73.